 Running an older Curio?
 You’ll love this new release!

-Curio has been updated to work with Apple’s latest OS X releases.
-Its interface follows the style of Apple’s iWork apps with a modern, clean design; an inspector shelf; customizable toolbar; plus slick new inspector popovers.
+Curio 9’s codebase has been updated to use Apple’s latest frameworks.
+Its gorgeous, new interface follows the style of Apple’s iWork apps with a modern, clean design; an inspector shelf; customizable toolbar; plus slick new inspector popovers.
 Curio 9 requires OS X Mavericks or Yosemite.

 Curio’s new styled album collections are perfect for organizing and showcasing photos or other image asset figures with or without captions.

 Another new collection allowing freeform collection of any data.
 It’s a flexible whiteboard within your idea space.
 These are ideal for organizing notes in brainstorming sessions or Kanban task management.

 Curio now supports quick and easy captions for your image figures and other asset figures displayed as previews.

 You can now attach any file to a text figure.
 Perfect for use in mind maps and lists.